Asiana Treks and Tours

 End of Trek:

 On the Last day, you'll take a flight from Lukla back to Kathmandu, which takes about 35 Minutes.
-Alternatively, if we fly from Ramechhap to Kathmandu for an extra fee.
+Alternatively, we can fly from Ramechhap to Kathmandu for an extra fee.
 In the evening, we'll host a farewell dinner in Kathmandu.

 Departure: